TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 The images collated helped to further present the story of the website.
 They visually demonstrate a fun and vibrant social gathering for children, where they will take part in football training sessions.

+The colours in the imagery helped with the final decision of my colour scheme.

 ### Colour Scheme